caballero/GeneAtlas/README.md

       -m --method      Method for enrichment, multiple values are collapsed using:
                        a) maximal [default], b) average

+      -c --score       Method to compute the score: a) norlog, b) wilson [default].
+                       "norlog" is the normalized value of the log-enriched-ratio multiplied by the normalized expression level.
+                       "wilson" is the lower bound of Wilson score confidence interval for a Bernoulli parameter (95% conf.)

       -t --transcript  Report genes at the transcript level (default is collapsing transcripts values to the gene level).